rhydvik/react-server-side/README.md

 # Motivation

-These days we need to develop all kind of applications, some of them are pure client side where side application where browser receives a bundled file and compiles it to creates beautiful UI and some of them are pure server side where all pages are generated on server because of that whenever we go to another page there is a lag.
-Reason of choosing server side because it is good for SEO, but we don't need SEO for all the pages(like dashboard, settings).
-So we needed an configuration/way to do SEO for some pages and bundle all other pages that doesn't need SEO and send it to browser
+These days we need to develop all kind of applications, some of them are pure client-side where side application where a browser receives a bundled file and compiles it to creates beautiful UI and some of them are pure server-side where all pages are generated on the server because of that whenever we go to another page there is a lag.
+Reason for choosing the server-side because it is good for SEO, but we don't need SEO for all the pages(like dashboard, settings).
-to create beautiful UI.
+So we needed a configuration/way to do SEO for some pages and bundle all other pages that don't need SEO and send it to browser to create beautiful UI.
 This boilerplate fulfils that need.